-Engineering Leader · Fort Worth, TX
+Engineering Leader · Open to Relocation

 Engineering technical leader with 15+ years of experience building high-performing teams, delivering 0→1 products, and embedding AI into engineering operations.